-- A superb pressing with nearly Triple Plus (A++ to A+++) sound from top to bottom – just shy of our Shootout Winner – exceptionally quiet vinyl too
+- An original pressing with superb Double Plus (A++) grades or close to them from top to bottom – exceptionally quiet vinyl too

 - This is some of the grungiest guitar rock we’ve heard in a while and we were lovin’ every minute of it